jborean93/ProcessEx/docs/en-US/Start-ProcessEx.md

 ### -Wait
 Wait for the process and any of the processes they may spawn to finish before returning.
-This cannot be set with `-CreationFlags CreateSuspended`.
+This cannot be set with `-CreationFlags Suspended`.

 ```yaml
 Type: SwitchParameter